Gerontion: Sexuality

 Ian Duncan MacKillop in F. R. Leavis argues that impotence is a pretext of the poem the same way that embarrassment is the pretext of "Portrait of a Lady".
 He argues that the narrator writes each line of the poem with an understanding that he is unable to fulfill any of his sexual desires.
 Gelpi, in A Coherent Splendor: An American Poetic Renaissance also states that the poem is centred upon the theme of impotence, arguing that old age brings the poet "not wisdom but confirmed decrepitude and impotence."
 He also argues that this theme continues into Eliot's later works Ash Wednesday and Four Quartets.
-To Sharpe, the inability of the narrator to carry out his sexual desires leads him to "humiliated arrogance" and the "apprehension of Judgement without the knowledge of God's mercy.
+To Sharpe, the inability of the narrator to fulfill his sexual desires leads him to "humiliated arrogance" and the "apprehension of Judgement without the knowledge of God's mercy.

 In lines 59–60, the speaker explains that he has lost his physical senses due to his age: